How to Apply

 Applying to Oxford

 Applications for undergraduate courses at the University of Oxford take place between 1 September and 15 October each year, for places beginning the following Autumn.
 To apply you must complete a UCAS form.
+Further information can be found in the University application guide.

 Applying to Magdalen College